wsydney76/craft4-ddev-starter/README.md

 * It is some work do have a db at hand without any silly testing stuff.
 * We want a more granular control over what will be created.
 * It is easier to version control and share.
+* It should be independent of the database type and version you use.
 * We need this scripts anyway for plugins to create their things.

 __... don't you use single sections?__